Skip to main content

 How to prepare for the first day of nursery or childminder

-You might feel nervous about how they'll settle in or be worried about leaving them for the first time.
+You might feel nervous about how your wee one will settle in or be worried about leaving them for the first time.
 However you feel, there are things you can do to help you both prepare for this new experience.

 You can download our leaflet summarising the information on this page here.